Beyond Defense Lab logo Welcome to Beyond Defense Lab

 News

 March 2026: Jack and Afsah are traveling to IEEE Aerospace Conference 2026 in Big Sky, Montana!
 Jack will be presenting our work on supply chain-based malware threats to small satellites.
-Please reach out if you want to meet us there!
+Come see us there!

 February 2026: Enrique, Ramsha, and Afsah will be attending NDSS in San Diego.
 We will be presenting our work on auditing the security and privacy of mobile VPNs.
-Please reach out if you want to meet us there!
+Come see us there!

 February 2026: We hosted Dr. Kevin Butler (University of Florida) at UNM.
 Dr. Butler delivered a talk on “Exploring Unanticipated Functionality in the Mobile Ecosystem and Beyond”.